Buildstarted/buildstarted.com/_posts/2010-08-30-openid-login-database-schema.md

 title: Openid login database schema
 ---

-<p>I've been working on a photo uploading website off and on for the past month or so - just a few hours a week (if that) and I was working on the Login portion and decided now would be a good time to get into <a href="http://www.dotnetopenauth.net/" title="Dot Net Open Auth" target="&#95;new">OpenId</a>.
+I've been working on a photo uploading website off and on for the past month or so - just a few hours a week (if that) and I was working on the Login portion and decided now would be a good time to get into <a href="http://www.dotnetopenauth.net/" title="Dot Net Open Auth" target="&#95;new">OpenId</a>.
 However, it's not the most user friendly method of logging in.
 I wanted a way to use OpenId <strong>or</strong> a local login.
 In case people don't want to use OpenId or just simply don't know what it is.
-I plan on looking into <a href="http://developers.facebook.com/docs/guides/web" target="&#95;new">Facebook Connect</a> or <a href="http://apiwiki.twitter.com/OAuth-FAQ" target="&#95;new">Twitter auth</a>, as well, and may post that how to integrate it in a future article.</p>
+I plan on looking into <a href="http://developers.facebook.com/docs/guides/web" target="&#95;new">Facebook Connect</a> or <a href="http://apiwiki.twitter.com/OAuth-FAQ" target="&#95;new">Twitter auth</a>, as well, and may post that how to integrate it in a future article.

-<p>To support OpenId <strong>and</strong> a local login I had to modify my table structure slightly.
+To support OpenId <strong>and</strong> a local login I had to modify my table structure slightly.
 This will allow us to use only OpenId or local login should I decide to use one over the other.
-To accomplish this I moved the authentication portion of my User into a separate table.</p>
+To accomplish this I moved the authentication portion of my User into a separate table.

 <pre><code>public class User {
     public int UserID { get; set; }